 Most episodes run to between 45 and 90 minutes, and the ironically awful theme song at the start should tell you everything about the tone they're going for.

 If you're looking for more of a slightly more businesslike podcast about shooting weddings, then check out Photographers On Fire, hosted by wedding photographer Simon Biffen.

 The show aims to bring you "inspiring interviews with awesome wedding photographers", in which Biffen finds out how they run their businesses, from SEO to shooting.
 His style steers a good line between being relaxed and chatty, while still getting the answers he needs from his guests.

-There only seem to be four episodes available online right now, but each is well worth a listen for anyone running a photography business.
+There are only four episodes available, which date back to 2016, but each is still well worth a listen for anyone running a photography business.

 19. The Epic Podcast